 Understanding differences between conditions

-Paranoia, delusions, and hallucinations can indicate disease and are not always a part of the ageing process.
+Paranoia, delusions, and hallucinations can show signs of disease and are not always a part of the ageing process.
 Though they are similar, they are different to many levels.

 Hallucinations are usually a sensory experience that is false and it can be tactile, auditory or visual.
 The auditory hallucinations causes include mental illness, brain tumours, epilepsy, and hearing loss.

-Such perceptions cannot be corrected by simply telling someone that they didn’t exist.
+You cannot fix these experiences by simply telling someone that they didn’t exist.
 The best example is when a dementia patient hears music while nothing is playing.
 They may also see bugs on a surface when in reality nothing is there.

 Hallucinations vs. Delusions